Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Methodology

 \subsection{Augmented GPT Architecture for TSA}

-{ Predicting long-horizon power system dynamics directly from a short observation window is an ill-posed problem, as the limited input resolution often leads to large prediction errors \cite{shen2025physics}.
-A more principled solution is to adopt an iterative, autoregressive paradigm.
-In this approach, the model generates the future trajectory one step at a time, where each new prediction is conditioned on the sequence of all prior states (both observed and previously generated) \cite{zhao2022structure}.
-This process is mathematically equivalent to the fundamental task of generative LLMs.
-It can be formally expressed by factorizing the conditional probability of the future trajectory, which enforces strict temporal causality:
+{ { Predicting long-horizon post-fault dynamics from a short observation window is intrinsically ill-posed, because multiple future trajectories may be consistent with the same limited history and small modeling errors can rapidly accumulate over long rollouts \cite{shen2025physics}.
+To align with the time-evolution nature of post-fault transients, we adopt an iterative autoregressive formulation: the model generates the future trajectory step-by-step, and each prediction is conditioned on the observed history and all previously generated states \cite{zhao2022structure}.
+This yields a strictly causal factorization of the conditional distribution, which is mathematically consistent with the next-token generation principle in generative LLMs: }

-This inherent similarity is our core motivation for introducing an LLM architecture.
-We therefore adopt the open-source GPT architecture \cite{radford2019language}, a model renowned for its strong performance in generative tasks within natural language processing field.
-The model's strength lies in its causal attention mechanism, which is fundamentally designed for the conditional, step-by-step sequence generation that accurate long-horizon forecasting requires.
-The subsequent sections describe the architecture of TSA-LLM, which is based on the GPT framework.
+{ Motivated by this alignment, we adopt a Generative Pre-trained Transformer (GPT) backbone \cite{radford2019language} and adapt it for transient trajectory generation.
+In particular, GPT's causal self-attention naturally enforces temporal causality and provides a strong sequence prior for robust long-horizon autoregressive rollout.
+The subsequent sections describe the resulting GPT-based architecture of Uni-TSA. }